African Violet Care

 Even though I kept the plants alive for quite awhile, they hardly ever flowered.
 Apparently this is from having the wrong kind of sunlight.

 African Violets prefer morning sun.
 They like sunlight from the east, or north if east is not possible.
 Make sure they are near a window.

 If it is not possible to put your violets near a window, you can also use a grow light.
 They will not flower if they don’t get enough light.

-The way you WATER your African Violets is very important.
+How often and the way you WATER your African Violets are very important.
 This was the biggest surprise to me.
 You should never, never, water your African Violets from above.
 They like to draw water up from the base of the plant.
 Hmmmm.

 They make special pots for African Violets.
-I bought mine at Lowe’s.
-You can also order these self-watering pots from Amazon.
+You can order these self-watering pots from Amazon.